 If you and your spouse have moved in recent years to Texas, then the law of our state would be controlling over any property rights related to your marriage.
 It doesn't matter if you were married for thirty years in Kansas and have only lived in Texas for three years.
 Any personal property that you acquired while living in Kansas may end up keeping its original status that was held in that state.
-Real property would be treated the same way.
+The real property would be treated the same way.

-Real life examples of how these situations can work out
+Real-life examples of how these situations can work out

-New house purchased, spouses divorce
+New house purchased, spouses divorce.

 Vacation home purchased

-As luck would have it, right after you closed on the vacation house another relative came out of the woodwork to gift you the $90,000 you needed to pay off the note in full (you've got a generous family!).
+As luck would have it, right after you closed on the vacation house, another relative came out of the woodwork to gift you the $90,000 you needed to pay off the note in total (you've got a generous family!).
 The value of your home has now doubled to $200,000 from the original purchase price of $100,000.
 Is the vacation home your separate property or part of you and your spouse's community estate?